How to Coordinate your Jewellery With Your Bridal Outfit!

 Contrast, contrast, contrast!

-Photo Courtesy: Wedding MatineeContrasting jewellery and outfits are so in these days, and look amazing!
+Photo Courtesy: The Wedding MatineeContrasting jewellery and outfits are so in these days, and look amazing!
 Just because your lehenga is pink, doesn't mean you have to wear only rubies.
 Emeralds look amazing with a pink outfit as the green really pops against the pink and distinguishes itself.
 Similarly rubies look great with a green outfit, an all white outfit or even a yellow outfit!
 If your outfit is pastel, stick to colorless stones and pearls.
 If your outfit is a riot of colors- again stick to pearls.

 Necklines & Necklaces